jaciz/error_metrics/README.md

 # Error Metrics Library

-`error_metrics` is a small library that provides different error metrics.
+`errormetrics` is a small library that provides different error metrics.
 These metrics are mainly used in the time series forecasting.

 ## Get Started